RalucaNicola/code-snippets-arcgis-api-js/snippets.md

 ### 🎥 Pretty print camera

 Figuring out the right numbers for camera position, tilt and heading made easy.
-The `view` should be set on the `window`.
+The view should be set on the window.
 Run this code snippet in the console: [Show me the camera](./hello.html)

 ```js